 Clinical Development and Documentation

 Learn how to create a regulatory strategy plan for the clinical development of a medicinal product from phase I to IV.
-Upon completion, you will be able to provide regulatory input to clinical teams, which support global marketing authorisation.

 This course introduces the concept of Good Clinical Practice (GCP), with focus on documentation through all phases of clinical development, from first studies in humans, exploratory studies, confirmatory studies and post marketing studies.